ossec/ossec-docs/docs/manual/agent/agent-management.rst

     Confirm deleting it?(y/n): y
     Agent '001' removed.

-Afterwards the agent information :ref:`manage_agents` invalidates the agent information in /var/ossec/etc/client.keys.
-Only the values for ID and the key are still being stored to avoid conflicts when adding other agents later.
+``manage_agents`` then invalidates the agent information in ``/var/ossec/etc/client.keys``.
+Only the values for ID and the key are kept to avoid conflicts when adding agents.
 The deleted agent can no longer communicate with the OSSEC server.